 Nativity Scene of the Town Hall Square

-The Valencia City Council recovers in 2024 the nativity scene of the Plaza del Ayuntamiento, which will be installed next to the Christmas tree that pays tribute to the victims of the DANA, next to its star of solidarity.
+The Valencia City Council recovers another year the nativity scene of the Town Hall Square, which will be installed next to the Christmas tree.

 Nativity Scene of the Plaza de la Reina